Natisfaction/NaitOS/README.md

 ## What is NaitOS???

-NaitOS is an Operating System, currently discontinued, developed by a young man.
+NaitOS is an Operating System, currently discontinued, developed by a young man, based with *i386* architecture.

 At first, it was supposed to be a little challenge, but had became a really good passion.